remy727/javascript-quizzes/README.md

 #### Question 5

-What is the output of the following code in JavaScript?
+What is the output of the following code snippet?
 ```js
 var x = 1;
 function foo() {